What is a Kinesiologist?

 Made up of seven screens, the FMS is a ranking and grading system that documents movement patterns that are essential to normal function, identifying functional limitations and asymmetries that reduce the effects of functional training and physical conditioning.

 The FMS can be applied at any fitness level, identifying specific corrective exercises based on individual FMS scores.
 It creates a functional baseline to track progress and provides a means to measure performance.
-Shelbourne Kinesiologists Radek Wiechecki, Larry Muir, Evan Rogers, Kira Graham and Heidi Nottelman are Certified in FMS.
+Shelbourne Kinesiologists Radek Wiechecki, Larry Muir, Devon Chan, Evan Rogers, Kira Graham and Heidi Nottelman are Certified in FMS.

 The seven screens include: